 CO is produced by all gasoline engines and generator sets.
 Keep cockpit and cabin areas well ventilated and avoid blockage of exhaust outlets.
 Extended exposure to (CO) can cause brain damage or death.
+Signs of exposure include headache, nausea, dizziness, and drowsiness.

 Carbon Monoxide, commonly written CO, is a colorless, odorless gas emitted from any boat's exhaust.
-The gas is similar in weight to the air we breathe; therefore, it cannot be expected to rise or fall, but will accumulate in confined spaces.
+The gas is similar in weight to the air we breathe.
+Therefore, it cannot be expected to rise or fall, but will accumulate in confined spaces.

-Carbon monoxide is poisonous, and potentially fatal if breathed over an extended period of time.
-Symptoms of CO poisoning include: dizziness, nausea, headache, sleepiness, vomiting, throbbing in the temples, muscular twitching and an inability to think clearly.
+Carbon monoxide is poisonous and potentially fatal if breathed over an extended period of time.
+Symptoms of CO poisoning include: dizziness, nausea, headache, sleepiness, vomiting, throbbing in the temples, muscular twitching, and an inability to think clearly.
 If you or anyone else experience these symptoms, immediately get away from fumes and into an area where plenty of FRESH air can be consumed.
 If any symptoms from above persist, seek medical attention.